plamenti/iOSDevelopment/README.md

-# iOS and swift training
+# iOS and Swift training

 ## Fix for Cocoapods v1.0.1 and below